 The extra band automatically sorts the connected smart home devices into their proper “lane”.
 Most businesses resort to using tri-band routers because of the additional bandwidth that offers faster internet speed.
 It is great for allowing multiple devices to run smoothly without any interference.

-Read: 5 Best Tri-Band Router in 2022: Get Faster Speeds and Better WiFi Experience
+Read: 5 Best Tri-Band Routers in 2023: Get Faster Speeds and Better WiFi Experience

 Should you get a dual-band or a tri-band router?